GoogleCloudPlatform/pgadapter/README.md

     performance penalties due to query matching and translation and as such is not recommended for production.
 It is further not guaranteed to perfectly match PSQL logic.
 Please only use this mode when using PSQL.

+-jdbc
+  * JDBC Mode.
+Use this option when fronting the native PostgreSQL JDBC driver.
+    This option will inspect queries to look for native JDBC metadata queries and replace these with queries that are suppported by Cloud Spanner PostgreSQL databases.

 -f <POSTGRESQL|SPANNER>
   * The data result format coming back to the client from the proxy.
 By default, this is POSTGRESQL, but you can choose SPANNER format if you do not wish the data to be modified and the client used can handle it.
+This is generally only useful when using `psql`.

 -c <multi-statementcommand>
     Runs a single command before exiting.
 This command can be comprised of multiple